DataGym/tabularDataGym1/README.md

    copies).
 4. Start from directory `name/Iteration1` and try solve the problem(s) (recommended time for it is 25 minutes).
-5. The take a brake and think what you did well and what you could improve.
+5. The take a break and think what you have done well and what you could improve.
 6. Repeat steps 4.
 5. in directories `name/Iteration2` and
    `name/Iteration3`.
-If you wish, you can create more Iterations directories and repeat as many times as you want.
+If you wish to repeat more time, you can create more Iterations directories.
 7. Push changes to the fork and do Pull Request.
 8. We will add your name to Hall of Fame List then.